 Here’s a little secret that so many interior decorators and decoristas use time and again in their homes and in the homes of their clients: they get something they like, and they get several more like it!
-Not to be confused with a collection, decorating with multiples usually involves larger-scale items, specifically wall decor pieces like mirrors, art, large hanging plants or wall-mounted terrariums, and other items that are bigger and more visible to the eye than tabletop tchotchkes and collectibles.
+Not to be confused with a collection, using decor multiples usually involves larger-scale items, specifically wall decor pieces like mirrors, art, large hanging plants or wall-mounted terrariums, and other items that are bigger and more visible to the eye than tabletop tchotchkes and collectibles.

 Want to know more?
 Read our tips on decorating with multiples after the jump.

 In the above moment, our Metal Jaxon Triangle Wall Art’s interesting triangular design is amplified when displayed with multiple units.
 Don’t worry so much about orientation; make a modern and artful statement by seeing how connecting the pieces or displaying each one separately creates your desired effect.

 Tip 2: Echo decor multiples in your choice of greenery

 In the example above, not only is the wall decor multiplied; the green accents are, too!
 Inserting multiple air plants in the wall art adds natural, textured elements to the pieces, and transforms it into a “living” art installation.

 Tip 3: Just when you think you’ve gone too far, take it a step farther with one to two more sets!